 Immediately the precious cargo was collected.
 On arrival the vet nurse assessed the situation and spoke to the vet on site – this baby was in a desperate condition.
 To add to the ordeal she had just suffered she had chronic diarrhoea and had scraped her back right leg severely whilst struggling to free herself from the mud’s suffocating grip.

 She was rushed back to the rehab centre.
-Shy of her new surroundings she was lead into the clinic room which had been made ready for her.
-Treatment began immediately and after days of liquid faeces streaming down her legs the medication took affect.
+Shy of her new surroundings she was led into the clinic room which had been made ready for her.
+Treatment began immediately and after days of liquid faeces streaming down her legs, the medication took effect.

 The trade of rhino horns has been banned but the black market is still thriving!
 In 1990 the pair of horns from a Black Rhino were being sold for a whopping $50 000.00 – at this price how do we expect a poor local inhabitant to resist?

 Syndicates are no longer primitive in their methods.
-Lately they have been pulling out the big guns – swooping down in helicopters, darting with anesthetic.
-People who are entrusted to serve and protect our animals are jumping in on the band wagon which is rolling towards the jackpot and stringing along the demise of these archaic looking animals in their wake!
+Lately, they have been pulling out the big guns – swooping down in helicopters, darting with anaesthetic.
+People who are entrusted to serve and protect our animals are jumping in on the bandwagon which is rolling towards the jackpot and stringing along the demise of these archaic-looking animals in their wake!

-In some areas officials are taking drastic steps to save the lives of their charges.
+In some areas, officials are taking drastic steps to save the lives of their charges.
 Rhinos are being darted and their horns are sawn off.
-This may seem barbaric to some and the affects of this are not really known.
-The one obvious downfall is that the rhino is loosing a valuable weapon on self-defense.
+This may seem barbaric to some and the effects of this are not really known.
+The one obvious downfall is that the rhino is losing a valuable weapon of self-defence.
 But these creatures are fighting a battle where they are up against enemies and predators whose tactics are more highly evolved.
-By removing the one main item of value the spot light is detracted from this treasure.
+By removing the one main item of value the spotlight is detracted from this treasure.